kwaroran/character-card-spec-v3/SPEC_V3.md

 > AgnAI Compatibility

-> Should we migrate this field to decorator?

 The value of this field *MUST* be a number or undefined. if this field is present, the application *MAY* remove the lowest priority lorebook fields first if the lorebook fields reaches `token_budget` limit. if this field is undefined, applications *MAY* follow the `insertion_order` field instead.

 ## Decorators